Trinity College, Toronto: South wing

 The front wing of the main building (often referred to as "Trinity Proper") was completed in 1925 by architectural firm Darling and Pearson, among whose other projects include the university's Convocation Hall and Varsity Arena.
-The architects were required to faithfully preserve the familiar characteristics of the original Trinity College building in the design of the front wing, which is hence of predominantly Jacobethan architectural construction.
-This is particularly apparent in the characteristic roofline and stone towers of the building, while Tudor Revival styles are employed in the construction of the Angel's Roost tower in the college's west wing.
-Prominent faces are carved into the doorposts at the entrance to the college, the entrance to Strachan Hall, as well as the gate under the east wing's Henderson Tower.
+The architects were required to faithfully preserve the familiar characteristics of the original Trinity College building by Kivas Tully in the design of the front wing, which is hence of predominantly Jacobethan architectural construction.
+This is particularly apparent in the characteristic roofline and stone towers of the building, while Tudor Revival styles are employed in the construction of the Angel's Roost tower in the university's west wing.
+Prominent faces are carved into the doorposts at the entrance to the university, the entrance to Strachan Hall, as well as the gate under the east wing's Henderson Tower.
 The door from the entrance hall into the Trinity quadrangle is also carved with the signs of the zodiac, while figures of scholars adorn the hallway.

 By 1941, immediately prior to the imposition of wartime restrictions on building materials, Trinity College had undertaken the construction of the eastern and western wings under Toronto architectural firm George & Moorhouse.
-The western wing provides an academic wing containing many of the college's public rooms and services, including Strachan Hall, while the eastern wing comprises expanded residence space for the burgeoning college.
+The western wing provides an academic wing containing many of the university's public rooms and services, including Strachan Hall, while the eastern wing comprises expanded residence space for the burgeoning university.